KimTorberntsson/kimtorberntsson.github.io/_posts/2015-11-01-sublime-setup-for-latex.md

 }
 {% endhighlight %}

 Hope someone found this helpful.
 This is the best way to write LaTeX that I have seen, with the possible exception of just writing everything online using [Overleaf](https://www.overleaf.com/?utm_expid=71700200-3.zinQGCQWTZa5ZTVcJEdM-w.0#.VjZnaIS9gS0).
 I still think that Sublime provides a better text editor, and somehow it feels a bit better to have the files in a [Dropbox](https://www.dropbox.com) folder.
-It is certainly much, much easier to get started with Overleaf though.
+It is a bit easier to get started with Overleaf though.